kwebio/kweb-docs/aesthetics.rst

 Aesthetics
 ==========

-Kweb has out-of-the-box support for the excellent `Semantic UI <https://semantic-ui.com/>`_ framework, which helps create beautiful, responsive layouts using human-friendly HTML.
+Kweb has out-of-the-box support for the excellent `Fomantic UI <https://fomantic-ui.com>`_ framework, which helps create beautiful, responsive layouts using human-friendly HTML.

-Kweb's Semantic UI plugin provides a convenient DSL to use Semantic UI.
+Kweb's Fomantic UI plugin provides a convenient DSL to use Fomantic UI.

 Getting started
 ---------------

-First tell Kweb to use the Semantic UI plugin:
+First tell Kweb to use the fomantic UI plugin:

 .. code-block:: kotlin

-    import io.kweb.plugins.semanticUI.*
+    import io.kweb.plugins.fomanticUI.*

     fun main() {
-        Kweb(port = 16097, plugins = listOf(semanticUIPlugin)) {
+        Kweb(port = 16097, plugins = listOf(fomanticUIPlugin)) {
             // ...
         }
     }

-Now the plugin will add the Semantic UI CSS and JavaScript code to your website automatically.
+Now the plugin will add the Fomantic UI CSS and JavaScript code to your website automatically.

-Now, let's look at one of the simple examples from the `Semantic UI <https://semantic-ui.com/elements/input.html>`_
+Now, let's look at one of the simple examples from the `Fomantic UI <https://Fomantic-ui.com/elements/input.html>`_
 documentation:

 .. code-block:: html